sweinreich/cadwiki_overleaf/README.md

 ## General formatting
+[See the IEEE Style Manual](http://journals.ieeeauthorcenter.ieee.org/wp-content/uploads/sites/7/IEEE-Editorial-Style-Manual.pdf) for IEEE-specific policies.
+Technically it is for IEEE transactions, journals, and letters, but much of it should be applied to conferences as well.

 As a general rule, you want to separate formatting from content.
 As an example, you do not want to set a font size to exactly 10pt.
 Instead, you should use the [standard LaTeX font size commands](https://www.sascha-frank.com/latex-font-size.html).
 The document-wide font size is set as an option of `documentclass`, and each of these size commands is defined relative to that global font size.

 To this end, custom commands are a valuable tool.
 For example, I wanted to reduce the space after each figure in my paper in order to reduce the overall length by a few lines (to fit within the page limit).
 Rather than typing `\vspace{-1em}` once after each figure, I defined a new command in the preamble and called this command after each figure: